0xSpaceShard/starknet-devnet/website/docs/predeployed.md

 ## How to get predeployment info?

 The predeployment information is logged on Devnet startup.
-Predeployed accounts can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet.
+Predeployed accounts can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet or `JSON-RPC` request with method name `devnet_getPredeployedAccounts`.